JoseDeFreitas/wikipedia-edits-chart/README.md

 # Wikipedia Edits Chart

-This is a little program that prints a chart, in the form of a calendar (based on the year you choose),[^1] that shows the days a specified user contributed to a specific Wikipedia project (that is, a specific Wikipedia language) and the quantity of the edits they made in that day.
-The API also counts the total amount of edits made in the year and the streak of edits.[^2] Head to the [Screenshots](#screenshots) section to see how it looks. **The contribution chart from GitHub was my inspiration.**
+This is a small program that prints a chart, in the form of a calendar (based on the year you choose),[^1] that shows the days a specified user contributed to a specific Wikipedia project (that is, a specific Wikipedia language) and the amount of edits they made in that day.
+The program also counts the total amount of edits made in the year and the streak of edits.[^2] Head to the [Screenshots](#screenshots) section to see how it looks. **The contribution chart from GitHub was my inspiration.**